Ajjack0303/AJ-DAE/projects/particle_simulator/README.md

 source venv_quartz/bin/activate
 ```

-3. Install any dependencies if needed (for now, the project uses only Python standard libraries).
+3. Install dependencies if needed (currently, only standard libraries are used).

 ---

 ## Running the Simulator

-To run the main particle simulator script:
+Run the main particle simulator script:

 ```bash
 python3 main2.py
 ```

-The simulator will start, and particle movement will appear in the console or a GUI window depending on the implementation.
+The simulator will start, and particle movement will appear in the console or GUI window depending on your implementation.

 ---

 ## Configuration

-* Configuration files are located in the `config/` folder
+Configuration files are located in the `config/` folder.

-* Default settings include:
+Default settings include:

 * Number of particles
 * Particle speed and direction
 * Lifespan and colors

-* Modify `config/config.json` or other JSON files to customize behavior
+Modify `config/config.json` or other JSON files to customize particle behavior.

 ---